-- a.
-Employees may not appropriate Board property or resources for use in political campaigns, and may not engage in political activities (including but not limited to the distribution of campaign material or literature) during regular school or duty hours or at Board sponsored or sanctioned events, functions, or at activities at which the employee is on duty or assigned official responsibilities; - b.
-Employees may not represent their political beliefs or positions on political matters to be those of the Board or other Board officials, may not represent political beliefs or positions on political matters as part of official school activities, including instruction, unless expressly authorized pursuant to the Board approved curriculum, or to falsely assert or imply that their political activities or positions are endorsed by or undertaken in the name of the Board or other Board officials; - c.
-Candidates and representatives of candidates for political office may not invite or allow announced candidates for political office to address student groups except when such candidates are participating in a forum or like format that is designed to provide all candidates the opportunity to participate.
-Such forums may be conducted only for appropriate age groups, and with the advance approval of the school principal and the Superintendent.
+- Employees may not appropriate Board property or resources for use in political campaigns, and may not engage in political activities (including but not limited to the distribution of campaign material or literature) during regular school or duty hours or at Board sponsored or sanctioned events, functions, or at activities at which the employee is on duty or assigned official responsibilities; - Employees may not represent their political beliefs or positions on political matters to be those of the Board or other Board officials, may not represent political beliefs or positions on political matters as part of official school activities, including instruction, unless expressly authorized pursuant to the Board approved curriculum, or to falsely assert or imply that their political activities or positions are endorsed by or undertaken in the name of the Board or other Board officials; - In order to avoid disruption to the classroom and the school, employees may not wear or display political buttons, clothing, or banners during regular school or duty hours or at Board sponsored or sanctioned events, functions, or at activities at which the employee is on duty or assigned official responsibilities; - In order to avoid obstructing the parking lot or otherwise disrupting school activities, employees may not place large signs or billboards in or on personal vehicles in the school parking lot; - Candidates and representatives of candidates for political office may not invite or allow announced candidates for political office to address student groups except when (1) such candidates are participating in a forum or like format that is designed to provide all candidates the opportunity to participate; or (2) the candidate is a current public official invited to address student groups for non-campaign related purposes.
+Such forums may be conducted only for appropriate age groups, and with the advance approval of the school principal and the Superintendent; and - Political signs may not be placed on schools or school board property.
+Campaign literature and other material may not be distributed on Board property during the regular school or work day, and may not be distributed at school or Board sponsored events or activities in a manner that impedes the normal and safe movement of pedestrian or vehicular traffic, that creates any other safety hazard or risk, or that disturbs or disrupts the function, activity, or event.